 Murphy came to Vet Med from the Centers for Disease Control and Prevention, where he served as director of the Center for Infectious Diseases.
 While at the CDC, Murphy played a role in the initial discovery of Ebola virus in 1976 and in the outbreak of Ebola disease in monkeys in Virginia and Texas in 1989-90.
 Over the years he also worked extensively on rabies, viral encephalitis and other diseases transmitted from animals to humans.
 Recently, Murphy has been involved in efforts of the National Academy of Sciences to make sure that former Russian biological warfare research institutes are permanently converted to peaceful purposes, such as vaccine research.
 He was elected to the Institute of Medicine, the medical science arm of the National Academy of Sciences, in 1999.

-, sponsored by Pfizer Animal Health.
+Richard A. LeCouteur, a professor in the Department of Surgical & Radiological Sciences, has received the Carl J. Norden Distinguished Teaching Award, sponsored by Pfizer Animal Health.
 This honor recognizes continued, distinguished teaching performance and significant contributions to instruction within the professional Doctor of Veterinary Medicine, professional Master of Preventive Veterinary Medicine, and graduate clinical programs at the School of Veterinary Medicine.

 School officials cite LeCouteur's ability, dedication, and leadership as hallmarks of his commitment to veterinary medical education.
 Students and residents say they are inspired by his dynamic, engaging lectures and his ability to involve and challenge them, skillfully raising their understanding to new levels.
 He is frequently sought out as a mentor and graduate adviser.